gnosticdev/astro-hono-actions/README.md

-# Astro Actions with Hono and Valibot
+# Astro Actions with Hono

 Define server actions with built-in validation, error handling, and a pre-built hono client for calling the routes.